Skip to main content

 What qualifications do I need to become a director?

-For state-regulated facilities, visit the Nevada Division of Public and Behavioral Health website to view the requirements for Facility Director.
+Visit the State of Nevada Division of Welfare and Supportive Services Child Care Licensing Program (DWSS CCL) website to view the requirements for Facility Director.
 The qualifications are also spelled out in NAC432A.
 300, 420 & 430 of the regulations.
-For Washoe County, please review section 21 of the Washoe County Regulations for Child Care on Qualifications and Requirements of a Director.
-You can access the Regulations on their website.

 What are the requirements for hiring staff under 18?